 Recreational and Competitive Powerlifters

-Both recreational and competitive powerlifters will want a 4-inch belt since you’ll need the additional back support for heavy lifts, such as squats and deadlifts.
+Both recreational and competitive powerlifters will want a 4-inch belt since you’ll need additional support for heavy lifts, such as squats and deadlifts.

-In a competitive powerlifting setting, 99% of athletes wear a 4-inch belt.
-This is because the 4-inch width is the maximum distance that is allowed in competition, so athletes want to use a belt that provides the most support but is still within the legal limits.
+99% of athletes wear a 4-inch belt in a competitive powerlifting setting.
+This is because the 4-inch width is the maximum distance allowed in competition, so athletes want to use a belt that provides the most support but is still within the legal limits.

 There is no question that a larger individual will need a 4-inch belt because of the size of their torso.

 This is not to say smaller and medium-statured individuals won’t benefit by using a 4-inch powerlifting belt.
 It’s simply a must-have if you are over 150lbs for a woman or 200lbs for a man.

 Those Looking To Add Weight To Their Lifts

 If you want a belt that will help you add weight to your lifts, then the 4-inch belt will provide extra coverage around your torso, allowing you to feel more stable under heavier loads.

 The Best 4-Inch Powerlifting Belts

 The following are my top 3 picks for the best powerlifting belt: